 You can also scrape any loose materials with a knife and clean the patch with a wet cloth.

 Leaking Pipe or Roof

 No matter the age or size of your home, chances are you’ll encounter a leaking pipe at some point.
 Pipe leaks are typically the result of faulty plumbing or aged piping.
-In that case, you’ll need to get in touch with a plumber who can inspect your current plumbing systems before repairing the ceiling.
+In that case, you’ll need to contact a plumber who can inspect your current plumbing systems before repairing the ceiling.

 A roof leak is likely due to broken shingles.
 The cracks or holes in your shingles allow water to pass through your roof and leak into other areas of your structure.
-These leaks might start small but can lead to severe issues if not addressed right away.
+These leaks might start small but can lead to severe issues if not addressed immediately.

 Leaking pipe or roof repairs can range between $150 to $500, depending on the severity of the problem.

 Several things can lead to a sagging ceiling, such as termites, water damage, or earthquakes.
 You can prevent a sagging ceiling by hiring reliable contractors to ensure your ceiling is installed correctly and well-maintained.
 If it’s too late and you already have a sag, your home needs repairs as soon as possible.

 The cost to repair a sagging ceiling can range from $25 to $1,000, depending on the damage.

 While ceiling cracks can look scary, they usually aren’t a sign of severe structural damage.
 However, you should treat them as soon as possible to avoid further damage to your roof or other parts of your property.
 Ceiling cracks are typically a result of excess moisture, faulty drywall, or an aging foundation.

 The average cost of repairing a cracked ceiling is $300-$1,200.